 Getting ready and becoming prepared is not a quick and easy process.
 Trainee instructors must fully understand methods of instruction and the different ways of delivering lessons.
 Lesson delivery types that must be understood are:

 - Instruction given by radio during practical on-road training

 NB.
 Instructors can hold more than one DVSA CBT1 training certificate.
-This allows them to work at multiple training schools where certificates are issued.
+This allows them to work at multiple training schools, from where certificates are issued.

 - A Certificate is issued by the ATB where the Down Trained Motorcycle Instructor works.

 Who You Can Train When Qualified

 Learners on mopeds and up to 125cc motorcycles

 CBT and On-Road Training in preparation for category A1 motorcycle test on smaller powered motorcycles

 - This can be in-house or external training to gain knowledge and experience.